mcgibbon/sympl/docs/computation.rst

 that the object will output ``cloud_fraction`` in its diagnostics on the same grid as ``air_temperature``, in dimensionless units.

-ImplicitPrognosticComponent
+ImplicitTendencyComponent
 ------------------

 .. warning:: This component type should be avoided unless you know you need it,
              for reasons discussed in this section.

-In addition to the component types described above, computation may be performed by a :py:class:`~sympl.ImplicitPrognosticComponent`.
+In addition to the component types described above, computation may be performed by a :py:class:`~sympl.ImplicitTendencyComponent`.
 This class should be avoided unless you know what you are doing, but it may be necessary in certain cases.
-An :py:class:`~sympl.ImplicitPrognosticComponent`, like a :py:class:`~sympl.PrognosticComponent`, calculates tendencies, but it does so using both the model state and a timestep.
+An :py:class:`~sympl.ImplicitTendencyComponent`, like a :py:class:`~sympl.TendencyComponent`, calculates tendencies, but it does so using both the model state and a timestep.
-Certain components, like ones handling advection using a spectral method, may need to derive tendencies from an :py:class:`~sympl.Stepper` object by representing it using an :py:class:`~sympl.ImplicitPrognosticComponent`.
+Certain components, like ones handling advection using a spectral method, may need to derive tendencies from an :py:class:`~sympl.Stepper` object by representing it using an :py:class:`~sympl.ImplicitTendencyComponent`.

-The reason to avoid using an :py:class:`~sympl.ImplicitPrognosticComponent` is that if a component requires a timestep, it is making internal assumptions about how you are timestepping.
+The reason to avoid using an :py:class:`~sympl.ImplicitTendencyComponent` is that if a component requires a timestep, it is making internal assumptions about how you are timestepping.
 For example, it may use the timestep to ensure that all supersaturated water is condensed by the end of the timestep using an assumption